ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - lobectomy or pneumonectomy are rarely performed

-- thoracoscopic procedures are preferred, especially in short feeding arteries with increased coil migration risk
+- thoracoscopic procedures are preferred, especially in short-feeding arteries with an increased risk of coil migration

 Thrombolysis in patients with PAVM